 When going gets tough – tough gets going.
 At times when celebrities shy away from issues like atrocities on men, OM Ji was candid to share his heart and speak for men however distressed he was.
 This shows true mettle of a person he was.
 The strength he displayed in his character was also reflected in his act and in reality when he spoke of men’s issues.
 He is a true inspiration for those who hide behind feminism.

 It was a few years ago when I heard about problems in his marital life.
 I was very sad that on a mere statement of his wife he was maligned in the media so badly.
 I always knew he was a thorough gentleman.
 He proved it by fighting in difficult times and winning back hearts of others.
 He was and always will remain in our hearts as one of the most versatile actors.

 Om Puri didn’t die, a father died just because of a greedy and adulterous wife.
 Before trying to make India great, our PM should make India safe for her men.

-As a man, I am deeply saddened with the news of sudden demise of Om Puri ji.
+As a man, I am deeply saddened by the news of sudden demise of Om Puri Ji.
 He was a victim of biased legal system and society.
 He was paying a hefty maintenance to his wife and son.
-Two years ago when we met him in his residence, he was very happy that someone was there to stand for him.
+Two years ago when we met him at his residence, he was very happy that someone was there to stand for him.
 From Vaastav Foundation we have invited him to come to our meetings but he could not come there for his celebrity status.
 If he could join us, we would have saved him today.
 I wish we could bridge the gap and come closure in some way.
 RIP to the great soul.